Eternal black holes and temporal quantum correlations: Introduction

 \section{Introduction}

-It was shown in recently that the quantum theory may support a unification of the notions of space and time, as such, treating the spatial and temporal correlations equally.
-Whether we talk about using a pseudo-density matrix formalism \cite{zhao}, \cite{zhang} or a quantum generalization of Bayes’ theorem \cite{leifer}, all this attempts can be viewed as an extension of Jamiołkowski isomorphism \cite{mar}, \cite{marc}, \cite{marco} that maps the spatial correlation of two distinct quantum systems at one time to temporal correlations that involve a single quantum system at two different times.
-Accordingly, the spatial correlations were found to exactly correspond to temporal correlations by a partial transposition.
-To be more precise, the partial transposition of the maximally entangled state of two quantum systems exactly matches the correlations of one quantum system that unitary evolved between two distinct moments of time.
+It was shown in recent works that quantum theory may support a unification of the notions of space and time, as such, treating spatial and time correlations equally.
+Whether we talk about using a pseudo-density matrix formalism \cite{zhao}, \cite{zhang}, \cite{full} or a quantum generalization of Bayes’ theorem \cite{leifer}, all this attempts can be viewed as an extension of Jamiołkowski isomorphism \cite{mar}, \cite{marc}, \cite{marco} that maps the spatial quantum correlation of two distinct quantum systems at one time to temporal quantum correlations that involve a single quantum system at two different times.
+Accordingly, the spatial correlations were found to exactly correspond to temporal correlations via partial transposition.
+To be more precise, the partial transposition of the maximally entangled state of two quantum systems exactly matches the correlations of one quantum system that evolves unitary between two distinct moments of time.

-We should emphasize here that this equivalence implies one slightly modification regarding the classical quantum theory.
-As is explicitly argued in \cite{leifer}, the quantum system measured at two times is defined on two distinct Hilbert spaces, i.e. two different quantum systems, such that the temporal correlations are defined on a product state of two Hilbert spaces.
+We should emphasize here that this equivalence implies a slight modification of traditional quantum theory.
+As was explicitly argued in \cite{leifer}, the quantum system measured at two times is defined on two distinct Hilbert spaces, i.e. two different quantum systems, such that the temporal correlations are defined on a tensor product of two Hilbert spaces.
+As a result, we can say that the Hilbert space of spatial correlations is equivalent with Hilbert space of temporal correlations.